Asbestos Testing London

 Some common asbestos-containing materials (ACMs) you may find in a building are textured coatings, cement, sprayed coatings, insulation board and pipe lagging.

-Testing involves taking single or bulk samples of any suspected ACMs and having them analysed for asbestos fibres in an independent laboratory.
+To Identify asbestos, it involves taking single or bulk samples of any suspected ACMs and having them analysed for asbestos fibres in an independent laboratory.

 The results will determine whether asbestos is present, and if so, the type(s) found.